rome/tools/internal/css-parser/test-fixtures/invalid/fit-content/invalid-call/input.test.md

 				advice: [
 					log {
 						category: "info"
-						text: RAW_MARKUP {value: "The only valid values are dimension or percentage or a number."}
+						text: RAW_MARKUP {value: "The only valid values are dimension, percentage or a number."}
 					}
 				]
 				category: ["parse"]